Pianotech

 image

-4) Now, the jack is moved way back under the knuckle, and double escapement re-established.
+4) Now, the jack is moved way back under the knuckle, and simultaneous escapement re-established.
 Touchweight max stays the same, which now goes against the theory that greater jack travel distance may increase friction.
 However, it's an angled jack top which might help friction.
 But we also have an additional 1mm of key stroke with increased touchweight.

 image